The Hungry Bites

 • You can soak a big batch of chickpeas overnight, use the quantity you want and freeze the rest.
 It will save you from the process of soaking them the next time you want to use them.

-• Creamy Greek salad pasta recipe 2
+• Creamy Greek pasta salad

 If you like this recipe, Pin it!